FLAME 3 Dataset: Unleashing the Power of Radiometric Thermal UAV Imagery for Wildfire Management: Methodology

 \subsubsection{Post-Burn}

-The post-burn portion of the FLAME 3 dataset includes Post-burn structure-from-motion (SfM) photogrammetry.
-After the burn, the same structure-from-motion oblique mapping flight plan as was completed during the pre-burn stage should be flown.
-The resulting pre-burn and post-burn point clouds should then be directly comparable to one another, providing insights on fire effects on vegetation and other ecological processes.
+The post-burn portion of the FLAME~3 dataset includes post-fire structure-from-motion (SfM) photogrammetry.
+After burn completion, the same oblique mapping flight plan used during the pre-burn stage was repeated.
+This ensured direct spatial comparability between pre-burn and post-burn point clouds, enabling analysis of fire effects on vegetation structure and terrain.